-Venice – when it’s quiet
+Venice in the winter – when it’s quiet

 Venice as it works, moves and lives – and creates art.
 Portrait of a city and its people.